nico-kuroxy/puzzle-library/advent_of_code/src/day_5/README.md

 The first part aims to find every valid update in a sequence of updates.
 Each update has a series of page, and they must follow a set of ordering rules.
 Then, we need to find the sum of the middle page of each valid update.

-The second part consisted in
+The second part consisted in trying to fix those invalid updates and then compute the sum of the middle page for each of them.

+We are making the assumption that each update has an odd number of pages, each page should be a positive and unique integer, and that the set of rules does not contradict itself.

 ## How to use